 will, all becomes a subject of joy; for the Christian ought only to feel happy while accomplishing in obedience His service here below.
 Moreover, although the subject I am treating be important, my task is now very simple.

 I shall not revert to what has already been fully discussed, nor to what may be considered as more or less personal.
 I should not probably have answered, had I not seen that our discussion has made a very great advance, and that it might be profitable for all to state it fully.
 My wish also is to bring out what may act upon the conscience of those who seek the truth, and who have their heart open to receive it, without confining myself exclusively to answer the tract which has been the occasion of the present one.
 The pamphlet of our brother, Mr. Rochat, has afforded me, as regards the main points, matter for very much joy.
-I say, as regards the main points, because I cannot say that the spirit of it gave me pleasure: nevertheless, my intention is in no wise to dwell on that.
-If Mr. Rochat does not wish me to love him much (&#8220;A Thread,&#8221; etc., pp. 5, 6), or at least to say that I love him, I must love him in spite of himself.
-If he thinks that to flatter him when I find him in error, or to appear to agree with him when I do not, is to shew love, after having reflected ever so little he will feel with me that such love would not bear any resemblance to Christ&#8217;s love.
+I say, as regards the main points, because I cannot say that the spirit of it gave me pleasure -- nevertheless, my intention is in no wise to dwell on that.
+If Mr. Rochat does not wish me to love him much ("A Thread", etc., pages 5, 6), or at least to say that I love him, I must love him in spite of himself.
+If he thinks that to flatter him when I find him in error, or to appear to agree with him when I do not, is to shew love, after having reflected ever so little he will feel with me that such love would not bear any resemblance to Christ's love.
 In this respect, I ever ask myself: If we were about to die together, is there any word among those I have uttered, which I should have to regret?
 After all, we are liable to be mistaken, whether on the score of judgment, or because we may also be lacking in watchfulness; although, on the other hand also, if the eye be single, the whole body will be full of light (@Matthew 6: 22).

 I begin by stating the advance we have made, as it seems to me, in the discussion.
-Our brother acknowledges (p.
-73), that there is a future dispensation; that the present dispensation is to be followed by another.
+Our brother acknowledges (page 73), that there is a future dispensation; that the present dispensation is to be followed by another.
 I cannot say how far he acknowledged this before; I merely seek to state the point to which we are arrived.
 If he was in error before, I would forget his error; if he was in the truth, to state the truth, as to which we are agreed, can only do good to us all.
-There is to be &#8220;another dispensation,&#8221; he says, &#8220;in which the Jewish people will act a principal part; where Jesus Christ, in Person, will reign over the earth, with the risen saints; and that
+There is to be "another dispensation", he says, "in which the Jewish people will act a principal part; where Jesus Christ, in Person, will reign over the earth, with the risen saints; and that

 {240}